 By Meghan Hall

-The project intends to bring housing for up to 1,113 students, as well as include 100 units designated specifically for extremely low-income, unhoused or formerly unhoused people.
-1.7 acres of the site will become–or remain as–landscaped open space.
+The project intends to build housing for up to 1,113 students, as well as include 100 units designated specifically for extremely low-income, unhoused or formerly unhoused people.
+1.7 acres of the site will remain as landscaped open space.
 The student housing component of the project will include studios to four-bedroom units.

 The project’s buildings are designed by LMS Architects and Hood Design Studio, according to public documents.
 The master planning of the project was done by SITELAB urban studio.